Frédéric Tranchand

-Frédéric Tranchand (born 25 May 1988) is a French orienteering competitor.
+Frédéric Tranchand (born 25 May 1988) is a French competitor in orienteering and trail running.
+In 2025, Tranchand won the Short Trail event at the 2025 World Mountain and Trail Running Championships.

-He won his first medal in the relay with the French team at the 2010 European Orienteering Championships in Primorsko, coming 2nd along with teammates Philippe Adamski and Thierry Gueorgiou.
-The same year, he won a bronze medal in the sprint at the 2010 World Orienteering Championships in Trondheim, which at the time was deemed a major surprise.
+He won his first medal in the relay with the French team at the 2010 European Orienteering Championships in Primorsko, coming second along with teammates Philippe Adamski and Thierry Gueorgiou.
+That same year, he won a bronze medal in the sprint at the 2010 World Orienteering Championships in Trondheim, which was considered a major surprise at the time.